California General Education Transfer Curriculum (Cal-GETC)

 One (1) course, 3 semester/4 quarter units

-ANTHRO 109Visual Culture and Art3
+ANTH 109Visual Culture and Art3

-ARCH 145History of Architecture: Early Design Through Gothic3
+ARCH 145History of Architecture: Early Design through Gothic3

-or ARCH 145H History of Architecture: Early Design Through Gothic - Honors
+or ARCH 145H History of Architecture: Early Design through Gothic - Honors

-ARCH 146History of Architecture: Renaissance Through Modern3
+ARCH 146History of Architecture: Renaissance through Modern3

 or ARCH 146H Architecture History: Renaissance to Modern - Honors

-ART 103Art Appreciation3
+ARTH 103Art Appreciation3

-ART 105History of Modern Art3
+ARTH 105History of Modern Art3

-ART 107Art History: Africa, Oceania and the Americas3
+ARTH 107Art History: Africa, Oceania and the Americas3

-ART 108Art of Mexico and Mesoamerica3
+ARTH 108Art of Mexico and Mesoamerica3

 DANCE 100Dance History and Appreciation3